 Financing Your Education

 The cost of attendance is the total amount of tuition, fees, room and board, books, supplies, and other estimated school expenses.
-Scholarships@UW–Madison features a list of academic and merit opportunities offered by schools and colleges within the university.
+The Wisconsin Scholarship Hub (WiSH) features a list of academic and merit opportunities offered by schools and colleges within the university.
 Students applying for the fall term do not need to submit financial documentation at the time of application.
 Enrolling students requesting documentation for an F-1 visa must submit the Financial Verification Form.